Affordable Budget-Friendly Activities on Santo

 What's more, both resorts have restaurants so you don't even need to pack lunch!

-If that wasn't enough, many activities are included complimentary with your visit, making it an excellent value day trip option.
+If that wasn't enough, many activities are included complimentary with your visit, making it a worthwhile day trip.

 For more like this, check out the 10 Best Island Day Trips in Vanuatu.